 The substrata of the system of Yoga, considered one of the six faces of Hinduism, can be dated back 5000 years or more.
 Its branches have expanded from roots in India to shores across the planet, a dazzlingly complex multi-layered ever-evolving phenomenon.
 Branches of Yoga include karma (service), bhakti (devotion), jnana (self-study), raja (meditation-based), hatha (the sun-moon approach which includes asana, pranayam, meditation, and other techniques), among others.

 Most folks in English-speaking countries understand Yoga through asanas, the postures.
 Though asana practice is a part of all classes on offer, their primacy will shift, depending on the group or individual.
 Ultimately, the path of Yoga leads to connection to and realization of higher self – the nuance of this meaning differs with each individual.

 For her offerings in Yoga, she was featured on the front page of the Arizona Daily Star and was quoted in the New York Times on the integration of yogic techniques in everyday life.
-To read more about her background in Yoga, mindfulness, meditation, and psychology, please visit the bio page.
+Her service org, Project Surya, has won awards from the Yoga Journal and the Yoga Service Council.
+To read more about her background in trauma-informed Yoga, mindfulness, meditation, and psychology, please visit the bio page.